 In short, if you want to start a meditation practice.
 But don’t know where to start.
 Give one of these methods a go and see how you get on.
 Remember we are all different.
 So what works for one person may not work for another.
 If you can, join a class and gather as much information as you can, to find the best way forward for you.

-For more information, hints and tips why not take a look at our health and wellness, lifestyle and spiritual sections of our blog.
+For more information, hints and tips why not take a look at our wellbeing lifestyle and spiritual sections of our blog.
 Don’t forget to tag us in any of your meditation photos at @surrender_to_happiness.